Understanding your gas bill

 Some of the things you will find on your bill are:

-Many retailers have a section on their website where they explain their bills.
+Many suppliers have a section on their website where they explain their bills.
 They are also able to explain the details over the phone.
+To find our your supplier's contact details, please click here.

 - If there are any amounts outstanding from previous bills.

-- If there are any any messages from your retailer relating to changes to your bill (i.e. rate increases, offers of monthly billing).
+- If there are any messages from your supplier relating to changes to your bill (i.e. rate increases, notice of no access leading to estimated usage).

 Your will usually find the following on the front page of your bill: